aodin/schedule/README.md

 Schedule jobs in Go using the `time` and `sync` packages.

-The job must be niladic function that returns an error.
+Jobs must be niladic functions that return an error.

 ```go
 func Heartbeat() error {